How do I get a library card?

 Does the library offer public meeting rooms?

 Yes, we do!
 Meeting rooms have their own FAQ page.

 Can I exhibit my artwork?

 If you would like to exhibit your artwork in the library, you can find the exhibit policy and application on our exhibits page, above the information for the current exhibit.

 Laptops are also available for checkout to East Greenbush/Schodack residents.
-This policy temporarily supersedes our existing laptop lending policy due to library capacity restrictions during the pandemic.
 Policy

 Users of either must abide by the library’s Internet Use Policy.